University of Wisconsin–Madison

 Curriculum Designer & Instructor

-Betsy Gonzalez Blohm is a part time Curriculum Designer & Instructor for the Discussion Project.
+Elizabeta Gonzalez-Leach is a part time Curriculum Designer & Instructor for the Discussion Project.
 She serves full time as Director of Teacher Preparation, Friends School in Boulder, Colorado.
 Prior to that she taught in K-12 public schools for ten years teaching Spanish for Heritage Speakers and Spanish as a world language earning the 2017 UNC Language Teacher of the Year Award.
-Betsy specializes in culturally responsive teaching, mindfulness for teachers and inclusive discussion techniques.
+Elizabeta specializes in culturally responsive teaching, mindfulness for teachers, and inclusive discussion techniques.